By Wendy Stoltz / Last Modified On January 15, 2023

 If you can't have cornstarch, or you've run out, you can also use arrowroot to make the peach cobbler filling.

-You can use my personal gluten free flour blend (#1 or #2) or Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend (not the all purpose) in this recipe.
+You can use my personal gluten-free flour blend (#1 or #2 - it uses rice flour) or Bob’s Red Mill 1-to-1 Gluten-Free Flour Blend (not the all-purpose) in this recipe.

 Most blends that have a combination of flours and starches work well in this recipe.
 Just note the texture will be different from blend to blend.

-A sweet peach filling topped with a crunchy, flaky cobbler biscuits makes this gluten free peach cobbler a simple yet delectable dessert.
-Serve this gluten free cobbler with ice cream for the perfect treat.
+A sweet peach filling topped with a crunchy, flaky cobbler biscuit makes this gluten-free peach cobbler a simple yet delectable dessert.
+Hands-on time is just 15 minutes.

 Ingredients